Intro to Uta Hagen

 Uta Hagen was a multi award winning actress, a highly influential acting teacher and author of two best selling acting textbooks Respect for Acting and A Challenge for the Actor.

-Before Uta Hagen was a big-deal teacher, she was a big-deal actor.
+Before Uta Hagen was a highly respected teacher, she was a highly respected and decorated actor.

 She received both the Tony and Drama Critics Awards for her performances in Odets’s The Country Girl and Edward Albee’s Who’s Afraid of Virginia Woolf.